 The Buch you encounter today began as a little village in the region Barnim more than 600 years ago and was owned by the dukes of Röbell and Voss.
 They had their castle right in the center of Buch of which the church, the park and the farmhouse still exist.
 The turn of the 20th century brought decisive changes.
 The Berlin Magistrate as the new owner built the biggest hospital complex with more than 5000 beds.
 The city's head of town planning, Ludwig Hoffmann, was responsible for Buch's unique architectural features.

 To provide living room to the steadily increasing population the so-called "Kolonie Buch" was constructed at the same time.
 Now you can find the "Röbellweg" there.
 After the incorporation in 1920 Berliners tired of the city center moved to the idyllic surroundings.
 In 1967 the construction of bigger living colonies started.
 Today, Buch has almost 14,000 inhabitants – almost twice as many as in 1945 and four times as many as at the turn of the century.

 The district may be well known mainly for its good medical care, but Buch has more to offer: from the reconstructed castle church to the Bucher Forest.
 You find some hints for shopping, medical care, education, restaurants, culture and sports etc. that may be interesting and useful for you at .

 You will find more information on the

 Here you find English language web-links from various Berlin organizations and individuals:

-is a multilingual site for tourists planning to visit Berlin.
-It includes a city map, information about the districts, a hotel database and a lot of links
+- is a multilingual site for tourists planning to visit Berlin.
+It includes hints for sightseeing, information about events, a hotel database and a lot of links

-Papers with broad advertisement and information sections for Berlin are:
+Papers with broad advertisement and information sections are:

 Berlin and the surrounding areas are divided into three tariff zones (A, B and C).